trifectatechfoundation/trifectatech-website/content/support.md

 Your support backs our mission to **strengthen critical infrastructure software**.

-Our initiatives, [Data compression](/initiatives/data-compression), [Time synchronization](/initiatives/time-synchronization), [Smart grid protocols](/initiatives/automated-demand-response) and [Privilege boundary](/initiatives/privilege-boundary), impact the digital security of millions of people.
+Our initiatives, [Data compression](/initiatives/data-compression), [Time synchronization](/initiatives/time-synchronization) and [Privilege boundary](/initiatives/privilege-boundary), impact the digital security of millions of people.

 ### Sponsorship Levels